wavey-ai/hush/README.md

 This is very much a POC and a WIP.

+* Fix wasm content type with a cloud function
 * Traffic light status on UI for GPU spot instance: up/down/provisioning
 * Add real-time metrics to API and visibility in UI
 * Support for Safari, non-SIMD version.